 Opening up to a counsellor and his mates helped Matt appreciate life again.
 Holding on to the grief of losing a close friend had caused Matt to start doubting himself.

 Mindfulness, medication and her husband’s support helped Emma overcome people’s negative perceptions of her health problem.
 Anxiety had led to an eating disorder and depression.

 Asking for help after being continuously bullied by a neighbour, started Philip on the road to recovery by addressing the anxiety that had been building up since childhood.

 Vesna took up Waka Ama where her hearing disability wasn’t an issue.
 She went on to beat depression and win elite level sporting titles.

-The breakup of Ngaro’s marriage left him grieving the loss of his kids and home.
-After getting through his depression with support from whanau, friends and his psychologist, he learned to help others.
+Accepting support from whānau helped Ngaro after his marriage left him grieving the loss of his kids and home.
+After getting through his depression with support from friends and his psychologist, he learned how to help others.

 Vito learned to give his mind a break through music.
 After discovering that he wasn’t the only person feeling out of control and isolated from his culture, he was able open up, talk about his depression, and find ways through.

 When Hamish learnt to shut off other people’s expectations about the farm and think of other things his wellbeing returned.
 He had been pushing himself to work round the clock and experienced anxiety.